KernelFreeze/kernelfreeze/README.md

 ### Hi there 👋

-I'm KernelFreeze, I'm from Colombia and a Student of the National University of Colombia.
+I'm KernelUwU.
 I'm a passionate of learning new programming languages, investing in new technologies and systems programming.

 - 😳 Programming languages I know
   - Rust